 About Pyramids Road Wines

-The team at Pyramids Road Wines consists of a husband and wife combination who carry out all tasks of the wine growing and wine making operations.
-Inspired by a change in life style and leaving the busyness of the Sunshine Coast behind, Warren and Sue headed to the Granite Belt for a tree change.
+Our team at Pyramids Road Wines consists of two only.
+Warren and Sue, a husband and wife combination who carry out all tasks of the wine growing and wine making operations.
+Inspired by a change in life style and leaving the busyness of the Sunshine Coast behind, they headed to the Granite Belt for a tree change.

 A passion for fine wines drives all operations at Pyramids Road Wines.
 Our focus is on the production of high quality low volume hand made wines.
 All our wines are hand crafted on the premises.
 Small scale production means most operations are hands-on – from pruning, training, picking in the vineyard to basket pressing, bottling and labeling in the winery.